 “For a thick and curly fringe, I would use a medium-to-large boar bristle brush to get a smoother and sleeker effect, and for a fine-haired fringe, use a small-to-medium nylon/ceramic brush to get more bounce and body,” says Cherniayeff.

 Try: Moroccanoil 35mm Boat Bristle Round Brush for thick hair and curly hair, or Curious Grace Ceramic Tube Brush Small for fine hair.

 When it comes to drying your fringe, Cherniayeff recommends going straight into the blow-dry, rather than doing a rough-dry first, as “this will avoid any fluffy, frizzy pieces and will ensure maximum tension to get the smoothest fringe possible.”

 As for getting that curtain finish, here are Cherniayeff’s tips: “First blow-dry and roll your fringe forward and under.
 Then, once dry, roll it around the brush backwards – away from your face – and let it set and cool down on the brush.
 Once taken out (this will look a bit ‘80s) part your fringe and smooth over with your dryer and brush in a flicking motion away from your face.

-To maintain the freshness of your fringe during the day and between washes, avoid touching it at all costs, and it’ll serve you well to spritz a lightweight, oil-absorbing product as needed to freshen it up.
+To maintain the freshness of your fringe during the day and between washes, avoid touching it at all costs, and it’ll serve you well to spritz a dry shampoo or lightweight, oil-absorbing styling product as needed to freshen it up.

 Carli is BEAUTYcrew’s Editor and has been since the site launched in 2016.
 She is currently on a quest to find the perfect medium-coverage foundation for combination skin, is trying to narrow down her mascara collection to just three, and is embracing the power of AHAs.
 You can find her words right here on BEAUTYcrew, and previously on beautyheaven.